 In the United States, there are about 82.5 million mothers. (source: US Census Bureau)

-Most popular month for becoming a Mother (having babies) in the US is August, and most popular weekday is Tuesday. (source: US Census Bureau)
+The most popular month for becoming a Mother (having babies) in the US is August, and the most popular weekday is Tuesday. (source: US Census Bureau)

 Tenneva Jordan said, “A mother is a person who, seeing there are only four pieces of pie for five people, promptly announces she never did care for pie.”
 Many of us have experienced just such love from our “Moms”.
 May we pass that kind of selfless love to all we meet and especially pour it back on those who mothered us.